Key Takeaways

 This article is one piece of the AI governance architecture.
 The 100-day playbook works best when combined with the frameworks it references:

-- The ROI of AI Governance — The business case your CFO needs: quantified evidence that governance accelerates deployment and reduces cost.
+- The ROI of AI Governance: the business case your CFO needs, with quantified evidence that governance accelerates deployment and reduces cost.

-- The Liability Ledger — How AI liability compounds when nobody is watching.
-The risk measurement framework that makes the "let's do it after launch" objection indefensible.
+- The Liability Ledger: how AI liability compounds when nobody is watching, and the risk measurement framework that makes the "let's do it after launch" objection indefensible.

 Download: AI Governance Rollout Plan + MVG Worksheet